-Not all aspects of the chimney stacks, flashings and roof coverings could be seen from ground floor level, and as such, we cannot fully comment upon their condition.
+Not all aspects of the chimney flue, flashings and roof coverings could be seen from ground floor level and as such, we cannot fully comment upon their condition.

 As previously mentioned, due to the attic accommodation we could not fully inspect the roof timbers and cannot fully comment upon their condition.

-Only a very limited head and shoulders inspection of the eaves was possible.
-Our inspection of this area was further restricted due to the contents and insulation found within.
+Only a very limited inspection of the roof timbers was possible.
+Our inspection of these areas was further restricted due to insulation and contents found within.